mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## Wrapping things up

+Now in this this example I only had one server and one client running on the same machine and I'm 'killing' the Notepad application.
+In real life, I have about 100 clients running the application.

 I wrote this script in less then an hour.
-And I'm using it every time I have to do updates for the application I wrote it for.
-Sometimes this happens every week.
-This saves me lots time and lots of phone calls.
+And both me and my colleagues use this script (or tool) every time we have updates for the application.
+Which happens around 30 times a year.
+So you can imagine the amount of time we are saving.
+Let alone the fact that the updates can only be installed in special service windows.
+And of course, those windows never begin at 10:00am after I had my first cup of coffee.

 ## The complete script